benfgit/falcon-core-linux/docs/manual/processors_description/detectors.rst

 ...........

 :data *(MultiChannelData<double>, 1 slot)*:
+  A stream of data to process

 Output port
 ...........

 :events *(EventData, 1 slot)*:
-  A stream of 'ripple' events.
+  A stream of events.

 :spikes *(SpikeData, 1 slot)*:
+  A stream of detected spikes

 Options
 .......

 :threshold *(double)*:
-  threshold that a single channel must cross
+  threshold that a single channel must cross.

-  Default: 60.0
+  *Default value*: 60.0

 :invert_signal *(bool)*:
   whether the signal does (true) or does not (false) need to be inverted when detecting spikes

-  Default: True
+  *Default value*: True

 :buffer_size *(double)*:
   amount of data that will be used to look for spikes [ms]

-  Default: 0.5 second
+  *Default value*: 0.5 second

 :peak_lifetime *(unsigned int)*:
   number of samples that will be used to look for a peak

-  Default: 8
+  *Default value*: 8

 :strict_time_bin_check *(bool)*:
-  Default: True
+  *Default value*: True

 States
 ......

 :threshold *(double)*:
   Current threshold that needs to be crossed.

-  Initial value : see options value
+  *Initial value* : see options value

-  Processor connection (state type, peers permission): writable, read-only User : read/write
+  *Processor connection* (state type, peers permission): writable, read-only

+  *User*: read/write

 :peak_lifetime *(unsigned int)*:
-  number of samples that will be used to look for a peak Initial value : see options value
+  number of samples that will be used to look for a peak.

+  *Initial value* : see options value

-  Processor connection (state type, peers permission): writable, read-only User : read/write
+  *Processor connection* (state type, peers permission): writable, read-only

+  *User*: read/write